Hawaii

 - Sunset: Pu’uhonua O Honaunau National Historical Park

-In the afternoon, we decided to explore the lava cliffs we had seen from the boat, but on foot this time.
-The big island is composed of five volcanos that merged together, so black volcanic rock is everywhere.
-We parked in a remote spot and hiked through a jungle of tropical plants and trees, walking on a solidified lava path that still showed the distinct swirls and bands formed by viscous hot lava.
-We eventually reached the shore, where waves crashed on the bare lava rocks and left behind numerous tide pools.
-With nobody in sight (other than tiny black crabs), we enjoyed the feeling of being in our own tropical island paradise as the sun set.
+In the afternoon, feeling sufficiently water-logged and slightly sun-dazed, we decided to explore the dramatic lava cliffs we had seen from the boat earlier, but on foot this time for a different perspective.
+The Big Island is geologically composed of five separate volcanoes that gradually merged together over time, so black volcanic rock is absolutely everywhere you look.
+We parked in a satisfyingly remote spot and hiked through a dense jungle of tropical plants and trees, walking carefully on a solidified lava path that still showed the distinct swirls and bands formed by viscous hot lava doing its slow-motion flow.
+The patterns are mesmerizing when you really look at them.

 - Snorkeling tour: Dolphin Discoveries